Voice over IP: Hearing aid compatibility

 Wireline telephones which are manufactured in, imported to, or intended to be used in the US with Voice over IP service, on or after February 28, 2020, are required to meet the hearing aid compatibility requirements set forth by the Federal Communications Commission.

 Operational cost

 VoIP has drastically reduced the cost of communication by sharing network infrastructure between data and voice.
 A single broadband connection has the ability to transmit multiple telephone calls.

 Regulatory and legal issues

 As the popularity of VoIP grows, governments are becoming more interested in regulating VoIP in a manner similar to PSTN services.

 Throughout the developing world, particularly in countries where regulation is weak or captured by the dominant operator, restrictions on the use of VoIP are often imposed, including in Panama where VoIP is taxed, Guyana where VoIP is prohibited.
 In Ethiopia, where the government is nationalizing telecommunication service, it is a criminal offense to offer services using VoIP.
 The country has installed firewalls to prevent international calls from being made using VoIP.
-These measures were taken after the popularity of VoIP reduced the income generated by the state-owned telecommunication company.
+These measures were taken after the popularity of VoIP reduced the income generated by the state-owned telecommunications company.